SpartanNash (NASDAQ:SPTN) Issues FY 2022 Earnings Guidance

-SpartanNash (NASDAQ:SPTN – Get Rating) issued an update on its FY 2022 earnings guidance on Thursday morning.
+SpartanNash (NASDAQ:SPTN – Get Rating) updated its FY 2022 earnings guidance on Thursday.
 The company provided EPS guidance of $2.17-$2.32 for the period, compared to the consensus EPS estimate of $2.11.
 The company issued revenue guidance of $9.00 billion-$9.30 billion, compared to the consensus revenue estimate of $9.03 billion.
-SpartanNash also updated its Q1 2022 guidance to EPS.

-SpartanNash (NASDAQ:SPTN – Get Rating) last posted its quarterly earnings results on Thursday, June 2nd.
-The company reported $0.83 EPS for the quarter, beating analysts’ consensus estimates of $0.64 by $0.19.
+SpartanNash (NASDAQ:SPTN – Get Rating) last released its quarterly earnings results on Thursday, June 2nd.
+The company reported $0.83 earnings per share for the quarter, beating analysts’ consensus estimates of $0.64 by $0.19.
 SpartanNash had a net margin of 0.81% and a return on equity of 9.21%.
-The company had revenue of $2.76 billion during the quarter, compared to analyst estimates of $2.77 billion.
-During the same period in the prior year, the business posted $0.56 EPS.
-The firm’s revenue was up 4.0% compared to the same quarter last year.
-As a group, analysts anticipate that SpartanNash will post 2.26 EPS for the current year.
+The company had revenue of $2.76 billion for the quarter, compared to analyst estimates of $2.77 billion.
+During the same period last year, the firm earned $0.56 earnings per share.
+The firm’s revenue was up 4.0% on a year-over-year basis.
+Sell-side analysts expect that SpartanNash will post 2.26 EPS for the current fiscal year.

-SPTN has been the subject of several research reports.
-StockNews.com lowered shares of SpartanNash from a buy rating to a hold rating in a report on Saturday.
-CL King initiated coverage on shares of SpartanNash in a report on Monday, March 21st.
-They issued a buy rating for the company.
-BMO Capital Markets upped their price objective on shares of SpartanNash from $24.00 to $29.00 in a report on Tuesday, June 7th.
-Finally, Deutsche Bank Aktiengesellschaft upped their price objective on shares of SpartanNash from $25.00 to $26.00 in a report on Friday, June 3rd.
+A number of brokerages have issued reports on SPTN.
+BMO Capital Markets upped their price objective on SpartanNash from $24.00 to $29.00 in a research note on Tuesday, June 7th.
+Deutsche Bank Aktiengesellschaft increased their price target on shares of SpartanNash from $25.00 to $26.00 in a research report on Friday, June 3rd.
+CL King began coverage on shares of SpartanNash in a research report on Monday, March 21st.
+They set a buy rating for the company.
+Finally, StockNews.com cut shares of SpartanNash from a buy rating to a hold rating in a report on Saturday, June 11th.

+In other SpartanNash news, Director Matthew Mannelly sold 10,000 shares of the stock in a transaction dated Tuesday, June 14th.
+The shares were sold at an average price of $31.06, for a total transaction of $310,600.00.
+Following the completion of the transaction, the director now owns 20,354 shares in the company, valued at $632,195.24.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available through the SEC website.
+1.80% of the stock is owned by corporate insiders.

-Large investors have recently added to or reduced their stakes in the company.
-Point72 Hong Kong Ltd purchased a new stake in shares of SpartanNash in the 1st quarter worth about $100,000.
-UBS Group AG grew its position in SpartanNash by 48.4% during the 3rd quarter.
-UBS Group AG now owns 6,485 shares of the company’s stock valued at $143,000 after purchasing an additional 2,115 shares during the last quarter.
-US Bancorp DE grew its position in SpartanNash by 10.7% during the 1st quarter.
-US Bancorp DE now owns 5,275 shares of the company’s stock valued at $174,000 after purchasing an additional 508 shares during the last quarter.
-Captrust Financial Advisors grew its position in SpartanNash by 26.4% during the 1st quarter.
-Captrust Financial Advisors now owns 6,465 shares of the company’s stock valued at $213,000 after purchasing an additional 1,351 shares during the last quarter.
-Finally, Virtu Financial LLC purchased a new stake in SpartanNash during the 1st quarter valued at about $219,000.
+Institutional investors have recently made changes to their positions in the company.
+Point72 Hong Kong Ltd bought a new position in shares of SpartanNash in the first quarter valued at approximately $100,000.
+UBS Group AG boosted its holdings in SpartanNash by 48.4% in the 3rd quarter.
+UBS Group AG now owns 6,485 shares of the company’s stock valued at $143,000 after purchasing an additional 2,115 shares during the period.
+US Bancorp DE boosted its holdings in SpartanNash by 10.7% in the 1st quarter.
+US Bancorp DE now owns 5,275 shares of the company’s stock valued at $174,000 after purchasing an additional 508 shares during the period.
+Captrust Financial Advisors grew its position in shares of SpartanNash by 26.4% during the 1st quarter.
+Captrust Financial Advisors now owns 6,465 shares of the company’s stock valued at $213,000 after purchasing an additional 1,351 shares in the last quarter.
+Finally, Virtu Financial LLC bought a new position in shares of SpartanNash in the first quarter worth $219,000.
 79.36% of the stock is currently owned by hedge funds and other institutional investors.

 SpartanNash Company Profile (Get Rating)